jpmrno/Alma.old/Readme.md

 ## Requisites

-This project needs the following packages: `nasm qemu gcc binutils make`.
+This project needs the following packages: `nasm gcc binutils make qemu`.

 ### Linux

-*Assuming you already have `gcc binutils make` installed...*

-This will install `nasm` and `qemu` into your system.
+This will install `make`, `build-essential`, `nasm` and `qemu` into your system.

 From the project's directory, run:

 	sudo apt-get update
-	sudo apt-get install nasm qemu
+	sudo apt-get install make build-essential nasm qemu

 Or simply run the installation script: `./Scripts/install-linux.sh`.